 During his tenure, Vänskä led the Orchestra on five major European tours, as well as a 2018 visit to London’s BBC Proms, and on historic tours to Cuba in 2015 and South Africa in 2018.
 The Cuba tour was the first by an American orchestra since the normalization of Cuban-American diplomatic relations, while the five-city South Africa tour—part of a celebration of Nelson Mandela’s centennial—was the first-ever visit to the country by a professional U.S. orchestra.
 He also led the Orchestra in appearances at New York’s Carnegie Hall and Lincoln Center, Chicago’s Symphony Center and community venues across Minnesota.

-Vänskä’s recording projects with the Orchestra have been met with great success, including the ongoing initiative to record all ten of Mahler’s symphonies—the series concluded during the 2022-23 season with the Third Symphony.
-Thus far, seven discs have been released, most recently the Tenth Symphony, issued in February 2021 on the BIS Records label.
+Vänskä’s recording projects with the Orchestra have been met with great success, including the initiative to record all ten of Mahler’s symphonies—the series concluded during the 2022-23 season with the Third Symphony.
+Thus far, eight discs have been released, most recently the Ninth Symphony, issued in April 2023 on the BIS Records label.
 The first release in the series, Mahler’s Fifth Symphony, earned a 2017 Grammy Award nomination for Best Orchestral Performance.
 His earlier recording projects with the Orchestra included a three-disc cycle of the complete Sibelius symphonies, of which one disc won the 2014 Grammy Award for Best Orchestral Performance.
 Other projects for BIS included a live in-concert recording of Sibelius’ Kullervo and Finlandia and the world premiere recording of Olli Kortekangas’ Migrations; Beethoven and Mozart piano concertos featuring soloist Yevgeny Sudbin; a disc of Bruckner’s Fourth Symphony; the oratorio To Be Certain of the Dawn, composed by Stephen Paulus with libretto by Michael Dennis Browne; and a particularly widely-praised cycle of the complete Beethoven symphonies.
-Also acclaimed was a two-CD set featuring pianist Stephen Hough in live, in-concert recordings of Tchaikovsky’s piano concertos and Concert Fantasia on the Hyperion label.
+Also acclaimed was a two-CD set featuring pianist Sir Stephen Hough in live, in-concert recordings of Tchaikovsky’s piano concertos and Concert Fantasia on the Hyperion label.